 Since our implementation explores some variations on the ordering of interactions among agents (a general topic known in Swarm as "scheduling"), we have designed the code with many features that can be changed when the program is created (compiled) and when it is run.
 Axelrod's model repeatedly selects one agent at random and conducts the interaction.
 Because of anomalies observed in the follow-up study (see Axtel, et. al, 1996), it is probably more prudent to employ a Knight's tour approach, in which the agents are randomly sorted at the beginning of each cycle and each is given an opportunity to interact before starting through the list again.
 We have implemented a run-time feature to select either the one-at-a-time (Axelrod's original) scheduling or the tour through the list.
 In this report, we present models in which the tour approach is used.

 The number of cultural issue dimensions or topics, called "features" in the culture model, and the number of positions on each topic, called "traits" in his model, can be varied.
 Axelrod observed that when the number of traits is small, then the system-wide homogenization tendency is the greatest, while raising the number of traits may allow the formation of homogeneous subgroups.
-When there are many possible traits, the chance that two randomly chosen agents will find something in common is lower, and thus diversity is preserved by preventing interation.
-We have chosen to focus most of our attention on the difficult case, one in which there is a small number of traits.
+When there are many possible traits, the chance that two randomly chosen agents will find something in common is lower, and thus diversity is preserved by preventing interaction.